barathbalasubramanian/photoaitest/README.md

 ---

-## PrimeUser
+## SuperUser

-Prime users have access to view all studio events and their respective dashboards.
+Super users have access to view all studio events and their respective dashboards.